mstksg/inCode/copy/entries/monad-plus-3.md

 `MoveThe Goat` and `MoveThe Wolf` added to it.
 And it'll return those two together in a List structure.

-We're almost there --- now to just define our helper predicates `moveLegal` and `safePlan`.
+ye're almost there: now to just define our helper predicates `moveLegal` and `safePlan`.

 #### moveLegal